paulstephane/paulstephane.github.io/powerDAC-S.md

 As a side note, listening to such recordings on this system may lead one to reconsider the tradeoffs between digital and analogue.
 My turntable is now only used to listen to those recordings that are simply not available in a digital format.
 As with the powerDAC-R, the powerDAC-S offers all these wonderful sounds with even a basic source (CD player, PC...).

-Moving on to a more modern recording, Billie Eilish's "I Wish You Were Gay", the powerDAC-S and open baffles accentuate the contrasts between the singer's soft whispering voice and the multi-layered backdrop of sounds coming in and out of the song like crashing waves.
-Her brother Finneas explains: "...I really wanted it to get to this kind of bombastic, triumphant place, sonically.
+On a more modern note, on Billie Eilish's "I Wish You Were Gay", the powerDAC-S and open baffles accentuate the contrasts between the singer's soft whispering voice and the multi-layered backdrop of sounds coming in and out of the song like crashing waves.
+As her brother Finneas explains: "...I really wanted it to get to this kind of bombastic, triumphant place, sonically.
 It was important to me that it got to an exciting climax with hefty beats and all these stomps and claps."
 Mission accomplished.

 ![thumb](https://user-images.githubusercontent.com/33669641/170925245-0d6b476f-9a0f-4339-8aeb-9e65526c4cad.jpg)